FBI fatally shoots a man holding hostages in a California office building, police say

-. — A man holding hostages inside a building in California that houses a bank and a school district office has been shot and killed by the FBI, police said Wednesday.
+A man who was holding hostages inside a California office building for about 12 hours was shot and killed by the FBI early Wednesday, police said.

-The suspect was killed in “an officer-involved shooting involving Federal Bureau of Investigation personnel,” the department said.
-The standoff in downtown Bakersfield ended about 12 hours after police were called to the building, police said.
+The suspect was killed in “an officer-involved shooting” involving FBI personnel, the department said.

 The standoff began Tuesday afternoon when officers responded to a call of a bomb threat at the Chase Bank building, a four-story office building with dark-tinted glass windows all around.
-Bakersfield Police said the man barricaded himself inside with several people.
-Two hostages were released Tuesday after negotiations with authorities.
+Police said the man had barricaded himself inside with several people.

+The department’s crisis negotiation team talked with the suspect by telephone and eventually two hostages were released Tuesday night, police said.

 A spokesperson for JPMorgan Chase said the bank branch is on the ground floor.